-Methods of Setting Stop Loss Orders In Forex Trading
+Methods of Setting Stop Loss Orders In Forex

 Traders using a Forex trading system must have mathematical calculations that reveal where this stop loss order must be placed.

-Others just use a predetermined percentage of their total forex trading account balance to calculate where to set these stop loss orders.
+Others just use a predetermined percentage of their total forex account balance to calculate where to set these stop loss orders.

-To set a stop loss order it is best to use one of the following methods:
+To set a stop loss order it's best to use one of the following methods:

-1. Percentage of forex trading account balance
+1. Percent of forex account balance

 This is based on the percent of forex account balance that the trader is willing to risk on a single forex trade.